top of page

 Creating a long-term digital strategy to support an increasing demand for home care

-• The new Aged Care Reforms specifically mentions increased home care and organisations must put plans into place
+• The new Aged Care Reforms specifically mention increased home care and organisations must put plans into place

 • Assessing current capabilities and aligning strategies with organisational goals